Payment & Insurance

-Upon request we will provide estimated price or price range for future services.
+Upon request, we will provide an estimated price or price range for future services.
 Please direct your written requests to the Billing Office or call 715-684-1565.

 Click here to visit Wisconsin Pricepoint.
 Wisconsin Pricepoint allows health care consumers to receive basic, facility-specific information about health care services and charges.
 PricePoint provides information about three categories of services.